The church’s role in Health and Pastoral Care Ministry

 Become a member or a subscriber and receive the short eBook called ‘The Faith Community Nurse role is an important function of church ministry’.
 It covers why the church needs a health and healing ministry, a Christian perspective on health, some links between faith and health, and a brief Christian history of nursing.
 You will also receive a monthly email update with extra resources, and the extensive Whole Health Magazine delivered to you inbox three times per year.
 Membership provides additional benefits at a low costs and support the work of AFCNA in making resources available.

-Complete the FREE online Introduction to Health and Care Ministry course – expected to be released in October 2019 – (click here to sign up to the mailing to stay in the loop or go on the waiting list be contacting us click here)
+Complete the FREE online Introduction to Health and Care Ministry course – expected to be released in early 2020 – (click here to sign up to the mailing to stay in the loop or go on the waiting list be contacting us click here)

 - MP Donahue, Nursing the finest art: An illustrated history, Mosby, St Louis, 1985.